Tuned input circuit

 Why is a tuned input necessary?

-A RF power amplifier's tuned input circuit is more than just impedance matching.
-While reasonable impedance matching is critical, the tuned input circuit of a grounded-grid or cathode driven radio frequency power amplifier provides multiple important functions:
+An RF power amplifier's tuned input circuit is more than just impedance matching.
+While reasonable impedance matching can be important for proper exciter operation, the tuned input circuit of a grounded-grid or cathode driven radio frequency power amplifier provides multiple important functions for the amplifier:

 Current in the cathode shares the same path through the tube as current in the anode, with an additional current that flows in the grid-cathode path in class sub-2 amplifiers.
 (AB1 amplifiers have no grid current, while AB2 amplifiers have grid current.)
 The cathode of a vacuum tube essentially contains the same time-varying current as the anode, and if there is any grid current that additional current is also harmonic-rich current.